mooreds/docs-1/references/sql-operations.md

 A `.*` at the end of a `<path>` works as a 'spread' operator, copying each key at the current location into the result object.

-For `<operation-alias>.<path>` - the resolve process will resolve the specified `<path>` only under the results from the operation that was marked with the specified alias.
+For `<operation-alias>.<path>` the resolve process will resolve the specified `<path>` only under the results from the operation that was marked with the specified alias.
 If no operation was marked with `<operation-alias>` the resolve will stop and the value will be considered as 'not found'.

-For `<binary-expression>` the resolve process will deconstruct the expression and will resolved each part and then will reconstruct the resolved parts to produce immediate value.
+For `<binary-expression>` the resolve process will evaluate the expression to produce a value.
 If the types of the operands is not the same the resolve process will produce an error and the entire query will fail.
-If the types of the operands is string, only the `+` operator is allowed, if a different operator is use the resolve process will produce an error and the entire query will fail.
+If the types of the operands is string, only the `+` operator is allowed, if a different operator is used the resolve process will produce an error and the entire query will fail.

-If the resolve process found a valid value, this value will be added to the output JSON object with a key, the key is selected in the following way:
+If the resolve process produces a valid value, this value will be added to the output JSON object with a key, the key is selected in the following way:

 * If `<column-alias>` is specified it will be used as the key.
-* If `<column-expression>` is `<path>` that does not ends with `.*` - the last `<key>` will be used as the key.
+* If `<column-expression>` is `<path>` that does not ends with `.*`, the last `<key>` will be used as the key.
-* If `<column-expression>` is `<path>` that ends with `.*` - the key and values under the last `<key>` will be used without change.
+* If `<column-expression>` is `<path>` that ends with `.*`, the keys and values under the last `<key>` will all be copied into the result object.
 * Otherwise the entire `<column-expression>` will be used as the key.
 It's recommended to use `<column-alias>` in this case.

 If the same key is used more than once the last value will be used and will override any previous values that had the same key.